alison-carrera/mabalgs/README.md

 ### RBA vs RBA-M

 If you want to see the behavior of the RBA algorithm, you can execute it using this [notebook.](./Monte_Carlo_RBAM.ipynb) It's just change the 'rbam' to 'rba' in the run method.
-The behavior between they is the same, just in the 'same weight' case for arms in different positions is that RBA-M performs better.
+The behavior between they is the same, just in the 'same weight' case for arms in same positions is that RBA-M performs better.

 ----------------